If your debts have been in arrears for a while or you’ve been sent default notices, you’ll almost certainly start to hear from debt collectors.

 What should I do if a debt collector contacts me?

-Don’t ignore letters or calls from a collection agency.
+Don’t ignore letters or calls from a debt collector.
 They won’t go away and they’re more likely to take further action if you don’t reply to them.

 They’ll try to pressure you into paying back the debt in full or in large instalments.
 You should offer to pay them only what you can realistically afford.